South Shields (rugby league): Stadium

 South Shields played at Horsley Hill in North East South Shields, quite near the sea front.

 After the demise of South Shields Rugby Club, the newly formed South Shields Adelaide AFC. took over the former rugby ground, early in 1905 for an annual rental of £30.
 This action almost caused the demise of Adelaide as well, as a promised loan for this purpose failed to materialise.
 It was left to a local solicitor, Victor Grunhut, to loan the money to the club, a simple loan of £35 on a simple IOU, payable within three months.

 A third South Shield FC emerged in 1936, also playing initially at Horsley Hill, which by this time had become a greyhound stadium.

 The stadium closed to Greyhound Racing in 1966, remaining as ‘The Dog’s Bowl’ bowling alley until it was demolished in the late 70's.
 A jet filling station had been built on the car park at the junction of Horsley Hill Road and Westcott Avenue.

 After demolition, the area was redeveloped for housing.

+Colours

+The club's colours were black and white.